WordPress/openverse/documentation/projects/proposals/detecting_sensitive_textual_content/20230308-implementation_plan_filtering_and_designating_results_with_sensitive_textual_content.md

-1. Create the new filtered index before calling reindex, using the [`index_settings`](https://github.com/wordpress/openverse/blob/38af21c359703d3faee9e160f1ac69372661d6a2/ingestion_server/ingestion_server/es_mapping.py#L1) function to configure this index in the same was as the origin index for the model.
+1. Create the new filtered index before calling reindex, using the [`index_settings`](https://github.com/wordpress/openverse/blob/38af21c359703d3faee9e160f1ac69372661d6a2/ingestion_server/ingestion_server/es_mapping.py#L1) function to configure this index in the same way as the origin index for the model.
 2. Create an index template that Elasticsearch will automatically apply to new indexes that match the template pattern.